Proposed United States annexation of Santo Domingo

 The annexation process drew controversy: opponents Senator Charles Sumner and Senator Carl Schurz denounced the treaty vehemently, alleging it was made only to enrich private American and island interests and to politically protect Báez.
-Sumner believed that Baez was a corrupt despot and that the use of the U.S. Navy by Grant during the treaty negotiation to protect the Dominican Republic from invasion by neighbouring Haiti while the annexation process took place, was illegal.
+Sumner believed that Baez was a corrupt despot and that the use of the US Navy by Grant during the treaty negotiation to protect the Dominican Republic from invasion by neighboring Haiti while the annexation process took place, was illegal.
 Sumner claimed that annexationists wanted the whole island and would absorb the independent black nation of Haiti.
-He, along with Schurz, also opposed mixed-race people becoming U.S. citizens.
-Both men used arguments linking climate and race, stating that to annex the tropical area of Santo Domingo would be damaging to the Anglo Saxons of the U.S, who were more suited to temperate climates, and to the black people of Santo Domingo, who they believed were more suited to tropical climates.
-A plebiscite ordered by Báez, who believed the Dominican Republic had better odds of survival as a U.S. protectorate and could sell a much wider range of goods to the U.S. than could be sold in European markets, registered an improbably low 11 votes against annexation, compared to over ten thousand for annexation.
+He, along with Schurz, also opposed mixed-race people becoming US citizens.
+Both men used arguments linking climate and race, stating that to annex the tropical area of Santo Domingo would be damaging to the Anglo-Saxons of the US, who were more suited to temperate climates, and to the black people of Santo Domingo, who they believed were more suited to tropical climates.
+A plebiscite ordered by Báez, who believed the Dominican Republic had better odds of survival as a US protectorate and could sell a much wider range of goods to the US than could be sold in European markets, registered an improbably low 11 votes against annexation, compared to over ten thousand for annexation.
 The country's unstable history was one of invasion, colonization, and civil strife.

 The treaty ultimately failed to reach the two-thirds vote needed under the Treaty Clause (the vote was a tie).
 In order to vindicate the failed treaty annexation, Grant sent a committee, authorized by the United States Congress and including African American abolitionist Frederick Douglass, that investigated and produced a report favorable to annexation of the Dominican Republic into the United States.
 However, the annexation treaty ultimately failed because there was little support for it outside Grant's circle.
 The defeat of the treaty in the Senate directly contributed to the division of the Republican party into two opposing factions during the presidential election of 1872: the Radical Republicans (composed of Grant and his loyalists) and the Liberal Republicans (composed of Schurz, Sumner, Horace Greeley as presidential candidate, and other opponents of Grant).